 General Course Requirements:

-- Computer Lab: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must achieve a satisfactory level of attendance at computer labs.
+- Computer Lab: There is a compulsory attendance requirement in this course. - Students must achieve a satisfactory level of attendance at computer labs.

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must achieve a satisfactory level of attendance at laboratory sessions.
+- Laboratory: There is a compulsory attendance requirement in this course. - Students must achieve a satisfactory level of attendance at laboratory sessions.